 Take note that your ex-colleague, Ann Widdicombe, described much of what is happening in today’s NHS as “Lunacy” and DO something about bed blocking.
 I served on a McKinsey Think Tank tasked with trying to sort out the mess – and really it’s not rocket science.
 Just common sense, as Ann demonstrated.
+But sadly joined-up thinking to solve problems just doesn’t join up.

 Rule 1.
 Patients often know what’s best for them.